 This inspection checks whether any type-conversion with the functions

-boolean() is redundant, i.e. whether the type of argument is the same as the functions return type or if the expected type of the expression is of type any.
+boolean() is redundant, in other words, whether the type of argument is the same as the function return type or if the expected type of the expression is of type any.
 While such an explicit conversion may sometimes be intentional to emphasize the type, this can usually be safely removed.

 Expression validity checks

-Those inspections check whether an expressions contains any potential semantic mistakes, such as referencing element/attribute names that don't occur in instance documents or using predicates that don't potentially match anything.
+Those inspections check whether an expression contains any potential semantic mistakes, such as referencing element/attribute names that don't occur in instance documents or using predicates that don't potentially match anything.

 Check Node Test

 This inspection checks whether any element/attribute names that are used in XPath-expressions are actually part of an associated XML file or are defined in a referenced schema.
 This helps to avoid problems caused by typos in XPath-expressions that would otherwise occur when running the script and may even then not be recognized immediately.

 If the prefix h is bound to the XHTML namespace, the inspection will flag this part of the match-expression as an unknown element name because the correct name of the element is textarea.

 This inspection checks for any accidental use of zero in a predicate index or in a comparison with the function